betrybe/stylelint-linter-action/README.md

 ### Configure the `Stylelint` analysis **exclusively** via `.stylelintrc.json`

 In order to configure the `Stylelint` analysis for your project, you must create a `.stylelintrc.json` file at the root of your project.
-Therefore, beware the following:
+Therefore, beware of the following:

 - There cannot be present `Stylelint` configurations in the `package.json` of the project;